-If you are looking for a pre installed Mac Snow Leopard VMware image, then this post will be useful to find out the correct image and how to install Snow Leopard on VMware Player or Workstation.
-Here, I demonstrate simple steps to install Mac 10.6.4 version which can be upgraded to a certain level in VMWare on your Windows computer.
+If you are looking for the pre-installed Mac OS X 10.6 Snow Leopard VMware image, then this post will be useful to find out the correct image and show the steps to install it on VMware Player or Workstation.
+In this guide, we discuss the 10.6.4 version which can be upgraded to a certain level in VMWare on your Windows computer.

-The following method is completely for testing and learning purpose.
-Do not use in production or permanent use.
+The following method is completely for testing and learning purpose only.
+Do not use in the production or permanent use.
 Obviously, we can’t expect a good performance inside the VM, but overall it will be a good experience to learn and test macOS on Windows computer.

 Why Pre Installed Mac Snow Leopard Image?

-2) Mac Installation already done, DVD or ISO not required.
+- Mac Installation already is done, DVD or ISO not required.

-6) Not required to install any boot loaders..
+- Not required to install any boot loaders.

-Required Products for install Mac 10.6.4 Snow Leopard on VMware with Pre Installed Mac VMware Image
+Required Products: Mac 10.6.4 Snow Leopard on VMware

-2) Snow Leopard VMware Image (it’s a torrent download.2.3GB (without VMware workstation) approx size with 7z compressed format.)
+- Snow Leopard VMware Image (It’s a torrent download.
+Size is approximately 2.3GB with 7z compressed format.)

-3) Read this post and make sure VT is enabled in host computer BIOS.
-This image required VT enabled.
+- Read this post and make sure VT is enabled on host computer BIOS.

 3) Open Mac OS Snow Leopard.vmx file in VMware Player.

 Edit virtual machine settings as you like.
-Suggested settings are increasing RAM and number of cores in processor.
-If Mac stuck with any kernel errors then change processor core to one.
-Do not change anything in virtualization engine under processors.
+I suggest increasing the RAM and number of Processor Cores.
+If Mac OS stuck with any kernel errors, then change processor core to 1.
+Do not change any more settings in virtualization engine under processors.

-4) That’s it.
-Play the virtual machine.
+4) Power on the virtual machine.
 I’m sure you will get Snow Leopard desktop without any problems.
-Do not worry about the language you see on screen.
-I already changed it to English, so follow the steps as I’m showing in screen.
+Do not worry about the language you see on the screen.
+I already changed it to English.
+Follow the steps below to change the language inside the virtual machine.

 6) Click Languages icon.

 7) Press Edit List button and remove unwanted language and leave U.S English.
-Also, go to Formats and change the region suits for you.
+Also, go to Formats and change the region that matches your location.

-Log of and log in, you will see U.S English desktop and menus.
+Log off and log in, you will see the U.S English desktop and menus.

-Admin user name for this image is svp and password is 123.
-You can use this 123 password to reset new password for root.
+Admin user name for this image is svp and the password is 123.
+You can use this 123 password to reset a new password for root.

 Yes, it worked.
-My external USB hard disk and flash disks worked inside Mac Virtual machine.
-I had to mount external hard disk in disk utility.
+My external USB hard disk and flash disks worked inside Mac Virtual machine without any glitches.
+I had to mount the external hard disk in disk utility to make it work.

-It worked great in this image.
-So many screen resolution options are available.
-The best part is, if you change the VMware Player screen size, Snow Leopard screen size also changed according it to fit the screen.
+11) Multiple Screen resolutions and Wide Screen support available on this VM.
+The best part is, if you change the VMware Player screen size, Snow Leopard screen size also changes according it to fit the screen.

-Check my earlier post here to how to install multiple screen resolutions in Mac VMware virtual machines.
+Check my earlier post here to learn how to install multiple screen resolutions in Mac OS X virtual machines.

-For some reasons, sound did not work for me straightaway.
-If it doesn’t work for you, go to the extracted folder (which is from download), locate SVP folder.
+For some reasons, the sound did not work for me straight away.
+If it doesn’t work for you, go to the extracted folder (from the download) and locate the SVP folder.
 Install EnsoniqAudioPCI.mpkg in Mac virtual machine.
-Restart the machine after installation.
-Sound started working for me.
+Restart the machine, the sound will work after it.

 This image is having updates up to 10.6.2.
-Software update to 10.6.3 worked without any issues in this image.
-I downloaded 10.6.3 combo updates from Apple site, updated successfully.
+Software update to 10.6.4 worked without any issues.
+I downloaded 10.6.4 combo updates from Apple site and updated successfully.

-There you go, you are having a working Mac OS X 10.6 Snow Leopard on VMware Player in normal Intel PC.
-I’m sure this will work with Intel i7 processors also.
-For AMD, use the correct boot loader..
+There you go, you are having a working Mac OS X 10.6 Snow Leopard on VMware with your normal Intel PC.
+I’m sure this will work on the all latest Intel processors as long as hardware virtualization (VT) support available.

 14) Booting Issues

-If booting stuck with apple logo, you can try this method.
+If the booting process stuck with the Apple logo, you can try this method.

-Shut down VM completely, open Mac OS Snow Leopard.vmx file in text editor, look for smc.present=”TRUE” line.
+Shut down the VM completely, open Mac OS Snow Leopard.vmx file in a text editor, look for smc.present=”TRUE” line.
 Change this value to FALSE.
-So, it will be smc.present=”FALSE”.
+So, it should be smc.present=”FALSE”.

-This step may solve booting issues, booting slowness and keyboard, mouse delay.
+This step may solve any booting issues and keyboard, mouse delay.
 We have published a new guide on using macOS Bug Sur on VMware.